The connector, curator and catalyst behind REX is Jerry Michalski. He brings a hard-to-find combination of convening and big-picture skills to REX.

 The spaces Jerry creates for conversations are safe yet deep.

-Jerry’s big-picture view was shaped through a dozen years as a technology industry analyst, after a few years with real corporate jobs at Mobil Oil and Price Waterhouse (before each was merged and renamed), but all strongly shaped by a dip into the brisk and fast-moving waters of systems thinking with Russ Ackoff at the Wharton School.
+Jerry’s big-picture view was shaped through a dozen years as a technology industry analyst, after a few years with corporate jobs at Mobil Oil and Price Waterhouse (before each was merged and renamed), but all strongly shaped by a dip into the brisk and fast-moving waters of systems thinking with Russ Ackoff at the Wharton School.

 Stepping out of the technology bubble in 1998 to consult, Jerry began to see larger shifts at work.
 Combining his dislike of the word “consumer” with insights gleaned from disciplines ranging from media to education and government, Jerry realized in the early 2000s that we – all of us – are exiting the consumer mass-market economy and entering the Relationship Economy.